...Highlights: great macro life/marine diversity, schooling fish/big pelagics...

 ...Taveuni's diving environment: healthy reefs, wall dives, drift diving, beginner & advanced divers...

-The Somosomo Strait which runs between Taveuni Island and Vanua Levu is one of Fiji's best known dive destinations and it is served by both dive resorts and liveaboard.
+The Somosomo Strait which runs between Taveuni Island and Vanua Levu is one of Fiji's best known dive destinations and it is served by dive resorts.
 The strait almost single-handedly earns Fiji its title as the "Soft Coral Capital of the World".

 Many divers come to Taveuni just to witness the excellent soft coral blooms that occur when the current is running just right.
 Normally the currents are little more than a gentle helping hand along the way, guiding you past some of the most wonderful proliferations of soft corals on the planet.

-Large bushes of pink, brown and orange span out to capture the passing nutrients and create the remarkable spectacles of colour that portray Taveuni scuba diving.
+Large bushes of pink, brown and orange span out to capture the passing nutrients and create the remarkable spectacles of colour that enchant scuba divers and characterize the rainbow reefs of Taveuni.
 When the current is present to any reasonable extent the grateful corals expand to their finest and most enchanting, whereas without the current they would retract into barely visible balls - and who wants that?

 There are also some interesting sites off the little islands in the north east of Fiji's 'Garden Island' which you will surely visit if staying for several days.
 Here there is less current but still plenty to see and these sites make a change from the Somosomo Strait where diving can, in every sense, be truly breath-taking.

 Sadly this is not a site named after a local Fijian woman with an hourglass figure.
 Rather the term refers to the several large conical protrusions from the sea bed that characterise this Taveuni Island site.
 In many ways Annie's Bommies is typical of the diving to be found in the Somosomo Strait and is essentially a continuation of the wonderland known as the Rainbow Reef.